danielfett/draft-dpop/mainmatter.md

 # Security Considerations {#Security}

 [ todo ]

   * Token replay detection via jti, see RFC 7253, common state on AS
   * AS/RS MUST check `typ` in JWTs!
   * Actually sender-constraining access tokens (or any token which is not one-time use) without introducing a state is not possible.
   * Using time for AT pop token enables precomputing attacks
   * mTLS stronger against intercepted connections
   * is not a client auth method; designed for any client auth method; compatible with `private_key_jwt`

+## Token Replay

+If an adversary is able to get hold of a DPoP-Proof JWT or a DPoP-Binding JWT, the adversary could replay that token later at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
+To prevent this, clients MUST limit the lifetime of the JWTs, preferably to a brief period.
+Furthermore, the `jti` claim in each JWT MUST contain a unique (incrementing or randomly chosen) value.
+Authorization servers and resource servers SHOULD store values at least for the lifetime of the respective JWT and decline HTTP requests by clients if a `jti` value has been seen before.